cvlab-epfl/detecting-the-unexpected/README.md

 The conversion can be performed with the scripts in [src/datasets/conversion_tools](src/datasets/conversion_tools).

 The script needs a [webp encoder](https://anaconda.org/conda-forge/libwebp) and [imagemagick](https://imagemagick.org/index.php).
+On Windows the ImageMagick binary is called `magick` instead of `convert`, so there is a slightly different version of the scripts for this OS.

 **Lost and Found**